Xu-Mj/sandcat-backend/README.md

    ./sandcat
    ```

-   if you need adjust some configuration, please modify the `config.toml`
+   if you need adjust some configuration, please modify the `config.yml`

 **important:** Given that our working environment may differ, should you encounter any errors during your deployment, please do let me know.
 Together, we'll work towards finding a solution.